Gall Bladder Surgery

 What is the function of the gallbladder?

+Your gallbladder is part of your digestive system and its main function is to store bile.
+Bile helps your digestive system break down fats.
+Bile is a mixture of mainly cholesterol, bilirubin and bile salts.
 Before you start eating, your gallbladder is full of bile.
 When you start eating, your gallbladder receives signals to contract and squeeze the stored bile through the biliary tract.
 The bile eventually finds its way to your largest bile duct, the common bile duct.
-Bile passes through the common bile duct into the duodenum, the first part of your small intestine, where it mixes with food waiting to be digested.
-After you eat, your gallbladder is empty and resembles a deflated balloon, waiting to be filled up again.
+Bile passes through the common bile duct into the duodenum, the first part of your small intestine, where it mixes with food and helps with digestion.

 CONDITIONS AND DISORDERS